Adwords Video Ads present a huge opportunity for entrepreneurs to reach new customers on YouTube, which has over 1 billion active users.

 You can either run ads:

-- Youtube Search: Your video ads will be displayed as a result within Google’s search results.
+- YouTube Search: Your video ads will be displayed as a result within Google’s search results.

-- Youtube Videos: Your video ads will be displayed at the start, during or after Youtube videos.
+- YouTube Videos: Your video ads will be displayed at the start, during, or after YouTube videos.

 - Video Partners on the Google Display Network: Your video ads will be shown on the GDN.

-3) Creating Your Adwords Video Ads and Setting Your Bid
+3) Creating your Adwords Video Ads and setting your bid

-Depending on if you have selected In-stream ad or Video discovery ads the next few steps will be slightly different.
+Depending on whether you selected ‘In-stream ad’ or ‘Video discovery ad’ for the format, the next few steps will be slightly different.

-STEP 2(a): Enter the display URL (this is the url that people will see in the bottom left hand corner of your advert) and a Final URL which is the web page that users will be re-directed to once they have clicked on your ad.
+STEP 2(a): Enter the ‘Display URL’ (the URL that you want to display to viewers, appearing at the bottom left-hand corner of your advert) and the ‘Final URL’ (the web page that users will be re-directed to once they click on your ad).

 The banner should be 300 x 60 pixels in size.

-STEP 2(b): Secondly write your ad copy that will appear within Youtube’s search results.
-You will want to encourage users to view your video as I have done in the example ad copy above.
+STEP 2(b): Write your ad copy (‘Headline’, ‘Description 1’, ‘Description 2’), which will appear within YouTube’s search results.
+You’ll want to write something to encourage users to view your video, as seen in the example ad copy above.

-You can choose if you wish to select a popular bid adjustment that will increase your bids for the best performing content.
+If you wish, you can choose to select a ‘Popular videos bid adjustment’ that will increase your bids for ads displayed alongside the best-performing YouTube content.

-4) Select Where Your Video Ads Will Be Shown (targeting)
+4) Select where your Video Ads will be shown (targeting)

-There is a wide range of different options that are available to you on the Google Display Network.
+There’s a wide range of different options that are available to you on the Google Display Network.
 Here are the 6 types of targeting option that you can use:

 - Demographic targeting